eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/typeSupport/typeSupport.rst

 Dynamic data types
 ------------------

-Instead of directly writing the specialized TopicDataType class, it is possible to dynamically define data types following the OMG Extensible and Dynamic Topic Types for DDS interface.
+Instead of directly writing the specialized :class:`TopicDataType` class, it is possible to dynamically define data types following the OMG Extensible and Dynamic Topic Types for DDS interface.
 Data types can also be described on an XML file that is dynamically loaded.

 .. literalinclude:: /../code/DDSCodeTester.cpp